explosion/spacy-course/README.md

-# Advanced NLP with spaCy · A free online course
+# Advanced NLP with spaCy: A free online course

 This repo contains both an **online course**, as well as a modern web framework for **building online courses** with interactive code, slides and